HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 This capability is deemed experimental due to low production adoption and evaluation of potential risk patient safety.
 This capability may change or be removed in future versions of this specification.

-Towards enabling greater workflow flexibility and greater convenience of subscribers, Subscribers MAY send a [FHIR resource]-update event, that is unrelated to the current context (e.g. an update event in which the anchor context referenced differs from the current context).
-If supported by the event recipient, the event is processed in the scope of the referenced context (not the current context) following the same rules as if the referenced context were the current context.
+Towards enabling greater workflow flexibility and greater convenience of subscribers, Subscribers MAY send a [FHIR resource]-update event that is unrelated to the current context (e.g. an update event in which the anchor context referenced differs from the current context).
+If supported by the Subscriber, the event is processed in the scope of the referenced context (not the current context) following the same rules as if the referenced context were the current context.
 Subscribers SHALL NOT send select events unrelated to the current context.

 If a Hub supports receiving and processing update events outside of the current context, it SHOULD indicate support through the well-known endpoint (see [2.7 Conformance](2-7-Conformance.html#capabilities)).